Emerging donors chip away at aid industry's status quo

 But as their economies and political clout have grown, so too has their influence on the humanitarian aid system, which has traditionally been dominated by the mostly Western members of the Organisation for Economic Co-operation and Development's Development Assistance Committee (DAC).

-Increasingly, they are being courted by U.N. agencies and some large aid organizations for funding.
+Increasingly, they are being courted by U.N. agencies and some large aid organisations for funding.

 "We are in a risky time ... because we are at a point where the capacity of the system -- both response capacity and financial capacity -- isn't quite sufficing to meet current needs," said Robert Smith, who heads the unit that deals with appeals for funding at the U.N.
 Office for the Coordination of Humanitarian Affairs (OCHA).